grnet/synnefo/docs/pithos.rst

 Discussion
 ----------

-Pithos+ is implemented in Python as a Django application.
+Pithos is implemented in Python as a Django application.
 We use SQLAlchemy as a database abstraction layer.
 It is currently about 17,000 lines of code, and it has taken about 50 person months of development effort.
 This development was done from scratch, with no